 It can improve your reaction times.
 Italian researchers found that sprinters and jumpers who took creatine supplements improved the first thirty seconds of their performance significantly – by some 10 percent.
 For athletes, every tiny milli-second counts so no wonder creatine supplements are popular in such circles.

-Boost mental sharpness and your focus.
+Boost mental sharpness and focus.
 Creatine has been shown to improve mental acuity.
-When Australian researchers gave forty-five study participants five grams of creatine supplements every day for six weeks, they found many of the participants processed information more quickly and could show better memory skill.
+When Australian researchers gave forty-five study participants five grams of creatine supplements every day for six weeks, they found many of the participants processed information more quickly and could show better memory skills.

 Another bonus about creatine is that it’s relatively inexpensive as a supplement on its own.
 And there are many health and fitness pros who have been taking this product continuously for years as they believe in its efficacy and safety.